16 Candle Alternatives That Still Provide Relaxing Scents & Great Light

 Oil / Wax Warmer

 Oil/wax warmers are similar to tea light candle holders (pictured above), but with an electric or battery-operated bulb in place of the candle.
+Don't be like some people that leave a wax warmer on 24/7, though.

 The scented wax or essential oil is placed in a bowl on top, which gets heated by the heat of the bulb.
 Wax warmers are also available with heating plates instead of bulbs, which won’t have the lighting property.